jdgiles26/gbox/README.md

    export OPENAI_API_KEY=YOUR_KEY
    gbox cua android "Open Uber and book a ride to The Chinese University of Hong Kong now."
    ```

+   The video demonstration for this task can be found in the first use case below under "Use Cases" section.

 ### Use Cases
 #### 1. Call an Uber